 Natural activities by animals can sometimes pose a threat to other resources.
 For example, extensive dam-building by beavers in Kijik National Historic Landmark is threatening a number of archeological sites.
 Sites may become submerged, or could be wiped out entirely if dams fail.

 Change in animal populations can also cause problems.
 Natural fluctuations in predator/prey relationships may affect species used by humans in the area.
 With increasing climate change, species are moving into new areas, upsetting the ecosystem balance.
 Park biologists and archeologists continue to monitor these situations.
+Learn more about the animals that call Lake Clark home.

 Lake Clark National Park and Preserve is located in a hydrologically complex environment where there are many glaciers and several active volcanoes.
 The park contains diverse fresh water resources including three Wild and Scenic Rivers, 14 lakes larger than 1000 acres, and another 860 waterbodies from 2.5 to 1000 acres.